Ficool

 "He'll be okay.
 We just need to—"

-Sharkie snaps, teeth grazing at my hand.
-I barely pull away in time, his jaws clamp down on air.
+Snap.
+Teeth graze at my hand.
+I barely manage to pull away as his jaws clamp down on solid air.

 "He's sick," Tim whispers.